 /home/username/research-project/2020/great-paper).
 Ideally, the author supplies these three files, though they might also be created in collaboration with the codechecker.

 /READMEfile with instructions how to execute the workflow (must be plain text, may have suitable extension, e.g.,

 /codecheck.ymlfile with a list of output files created by the workflow, the so called manifest; these files must be created by the workflow and are the basis for validating a successful CODECHECK; see the latest CODECHECK configuration file specification for the required and optional contents

 /LICENSEfile with information about licenses for all submitted material, e.g. code license for scripts and data licenses for used datasets

-These files and the worklow are published in a dedicated self-contained repository in the codecheckers organisation on GitHub.
+The required files and the workflow code and data are published in a dedicated self-contained repository in the codecheckers organisation on GitHub.
+This happens by forking the authors repository, if one already exist.
+If the repository is on GitLab(.com), the cdchck organisation on GitLab can be used.
 After the CODECHECK, authors may transfer the improvements and certificate back to their own repository.

 - Open an issue on the CODECHECK register to notify other codecheckers about the CODECHECK you’re starting.